-Honoring Experience - Everyone is the expert about their own lives.
+Honouring Experience - Everyone is the expert about their own lives.
 Each of us have our own stories and unique experience to share that will help plan and strengthen our communities.

-Why are we using Community mapping?
+Why we are using Community mapping

-We want our Network (to be a community of practice and) to make a difference in people’s lives.
+We want our Network to be a community of practice and to make a difference in people’s lives.
 We hope community mapping across the province will help people with diverse abilities to: